FOR AGES 3 YEARS TO 18 YEARS

 While the exact timeline as to when the Late Cretaceous animals became extinct is not known to us, it is estimated that this geological period ended around 60 million years ago.
 This gives us a fair idea of when these ginormous animals may have stopped existing.

-The flora and fauna of the southern parts of the Campanian Aguja Formation are said to have been very different from those of the northern regions.
 The southern regions, where several other centrosaurines were discovered is said to have been covered in rich vegetation, the climatic conditions of the northern regions mainly allowed brackish waters, floodplains and marshes.
 Evolution and natural order allowed Yehuecauhceratops to be a part of the northern parts.
-However, since these animals are said to have been herbivorous, it is hardly a matter of surprise that they would have preferred to live in areas that had considerable amounts of plant-cover.

 The fossil remains, as well as the holotype specimen of the Yehuecauhceratops mudei (Rivera sylva) species have been found at La Salada, which is in present day Mexico.
 The name of the partivular formation that was excavated intensely during the early 2010s is Campanian Aguja Formation.

 While scientists and paleontologists are yet to find out the way that these Late Cretaceous animals would have behaved in a society, it is well known that ceratopsian animals preferred to live in small or large groups.
-Moreover, since they were herbivores, it can further be concluded that these members of the clade Dinosauria would have hardly ever be seen alone during their stay on earth.

 The lifespan of an average Yehuecauhceratops mudei (Rivera Sylva) is not known, neither has it been possible to make an estimate for the amount of time that these dinosaurs may have stayed on earth simply because they were a basal species and would have gone through several stages of evolution that is not recorded through any parts of the skeleton.